-We highlight the following misstatements and adjustments greater than £72.6k which have been corrected by management:
+We highlight the following misstatements and adjustments greater than £57.8k which have been corrected by management:

-- 1. A triennial review of the West Sussex Pension Fund was undertaken as of March 2022 with reporting released in March 2023.
+- A triennial review of the West Sussex Pension Fund was undertaken as of March 2022 with reporting released in March 2023.
 This triennial review resulted in a revised IAS19 report being issued as at 31 March 2022.
-We have tested the underlying data which supports this triennial review in order to provide assurance over the revised IAS19 entries which will replace the existing liability figures within the financial statements.
-This resulted in amendment of IAS 19 related balances and disclosures throughout the financial statements. - 2.
-Following the completion of the 2020/21 audit, we agreed with management that they would obtain an updated valuation report from their external valuer to ensure that the valuation date was at 31 March 2022.
+This resulted in amendment of IAS 19 related balances and disclosures throughout the financial statements.
+The IAS 19 pension liability reduced by £0.953m. - Following the completion of the 2020/21 audit, we agreed with management that they would obtain an updated valuation report from their external valuer to ensure that the valuation date was at 31 March 2022.
 Previously, the valuation was undertaken as at 1 April, which was a contributory factor to the delay in completing our audit work in the prior year.
 Management has therefore updated the valuation of investment properties disclosed in the draft financial statements as at 31 March 2022.
-This has reduced the value of these investment properties by £587k.
-Similarly, surplus assets increased in value by £739k. - 3.
-Our PPE valuation testing of Teville Gate identified a difference in judgement between the EY valuation specialist and the Council's specialist valuer which suggests the valuation of the asset is overstated by £1.09m. - 4.
-Our specialist's testing of 1450 Parkway, an investment property, resulted in a revision by management's specialist to the yield used.
-This amended the valuation of the asset from £4.316m to £3.1743m.
+This has reduced the value of these investment properties by £1.61m.